Jyotirmoy-Baidya/3D-Cube-Shrink-Effect/Readme.md

 - Built as an experiment to explore **3D transforms + gradient animations** in pure CSS/JS.

 ```
-Do you want me to also add a **“Quick Code Snippet”** section (so someone can just copy-paste the working dem
+Do you want me to also add a **“Quick Code Snippet”** section (so someone can just copy-paste the working demo HTML+JS without needing the repo)?
 ```